Charley Harraway

-Charles Edward Harraway, Jr. (born September 21, 1944) is a former professional American football player, a running back in the National Football League (NFL) for eight seasons with the Cleveland Browns and Washington Redskins.
+Charles Edward Harraway, Jr. (born September 21, 1944) is an American former professional football player who was a running back for eight seasons with the Cleveland Browns and Washington Redskins of the National Football League (NFL).
 He also played one season in the World Football League, with the champion Birmingham Americans in 1974.
+He played college football for the San Jose State Spartans.